HappySpring/Easy_NetCDF/Readme.md

 ### 2.4 Read a subset from hundreds of files quickly

-> **Notes: **  ==`FUN_nc_gen_presaved_netcdf_info` is replaced by `FUN_nc_gen_presaved_netcdf_info_v2` introduced in v1.50-beta.== The new version save the dimensional information in a new format ("v2"), dropping lots of unnecessary information.
-The output mat file is 10 times less than the previous one with a better performance and related functions have been updated to support the new format.
+> **Notes: **  ==`FUN_nc_gen_presaved_netcdf_info` is replaced by `FUN_nc_gen_presaved_netcdf_info_v2` introduced in v1.50-beta.== The new version saves the dimensional information in a new format ('v2'), dropping a lot of unnecessary information.
+The output .mat file is 10 times smaller than the previous one, with better performance, and related functions have been updated to support the new format.

 It might be slow to read a subset of data from hundreds of files by provide a list of all files for `FUN_nc_varget_enhanced_region_2_multifile`.
 The function needs to open every single file for some dimensional information.
-To speed up this command, an alternative way is to read and save the dimensional information at the very beginning.
+To speed up this command, an alternative is to read and save the dimensional information beforehand.
 Then, providing the pre-saved information to `FUN_nc_varget_enhanced_region_2_multifile`.

 The dimensional information can be generated by `FUN_nc_gen_presaved_netcdf_info` and an example is shown below: